aileencomer/driving-engine/guides/customization/iOS.md

 Because event capture masks are performed as bitwise operations, you may use any ternary operators to string together multiple events.

-For example, if you wanted to only capture trip start and stop,
+For example, if you wanted to only capture trip start and stop:

 ```swift
 driveEngine.register(DEMEventCaptureMask.recordingStartedWithData|DEMEventCaptureMask.recordingStopped)